Small Business Management for Craft Professionals

 Improve Inventory Management and Streamline Your Business: I learned a lot about my business when I got serious about tracking inventory and raw materials.
 Here's what I've learned and how I changed my own business to improve and simplify my own business inventory management system.

-NAming and Registering Your Business
+Naming and Registering Your Business

 Your business name is often the first thing your customers will see, and it can have a huge impact on their expectations.